vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 saveXML(pmml(ada_compact), "ada.pmml")
 ```

 If the re-training is not an option (eg. dealing with legacy or third-party models), then exactly the same effect can be achieved using the Visitor API.
-The `pmml-rattle` module of the [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library provides Visitor class `org.jpmml.rattle.PredicateTransformer`, which implements two elementary transformations.
+The `pmml-rattle` module of the [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library provides the `org.jpmml.rattle.PredicateTransformer` Visitor class, which implements two elementary transformations.
 First, the "unwrap" transformation (recursively-) replaces surrogate-type `CompoundPredicate` elements with their first predicate child element.
 Second, the "simplify" transform replaces single-value [`SimpleSetPredicate` elements](http://dmg.org/pmml/v4-3/TreeModel.html#xsdElement_SimpleSetPredicate) with `SimplePredicate` elements.

 Before transformation: